waffleston/modulaether-script/README.md

   * [ ] Expand beyond explicit function manoeuvring.
 * [ ] Syntax validation.

-## Commands
+## Instruction Reference
-Commands are lines of code prefixed with `%^` that tell the compiler to do something.
+Instructions are lines of code prefixed with `%^` that tell the compiler to do something.
 Format: `%^COMMAND_NAME [1] [2] [3]...`
 Where [1] is the first argument and so on.
 ### Table of Contents